rockroman/CI_PP1_SO/README.md

 - Attract more and increase the number of new clients
 - Expand the business
 - Provide expected service to all types of clients
-- Provide quick and easy to find information about buissnes to potential clients
+- Provide quick and easy to find information about buisness to potential clients
 - Ensure to have a clear distinction from competitors
 - Bring value to client and market